nophead/NopSCADlib/docs/usage.md

 Functions and modules without these special comments are considered private and do not appear in the documentation.

 A vitamin announces itself to the BOM by calling the ```vitamin()``` module with a string description composed of two parts separated by a colon.
-The first part is a string representation of the module call.
+The first part is a string representation of the module instantiation.
 This is used in the documentation to show how to instantiate every part available.
 To facilitate this the first element in the type list is the name of the list as a string and is simply accessed as ```type[0]```.

 The part of the description after the colon is free format text that appears on the BOM.
 Since vitamins are listed alphabetically starting the description with the broad category of the part and leaving the more refined description to the end generates tidier parts lists.
-For example ```Screw M3 pan x 30mm``` ensures all the screws appear together and are ordered by their diameter before length.
+For example ```Screw M3 pan x 30mm``` ensures all the screws appear together and are ordered by their diameter before length, although ```M3 x 30mm pan screw``` would be more natural.

 Vitamins are only ever previewed so they are optimised to draw quickly in F5 and don't need to worry about being manifold.
 In OpenCSG 3D difference and intersection are relatively slow and the negative volumes interfere with nearby objects when they are composed into assemblies.
 For this reason as much